If you've found your way to this article, you're likely already familiar with the WhatsApp Business platform and its two primary APIs:

 Marketing conversation

-Business-initiated conversations to market a product or service to customers, such as relevant offers to customers who have opted in.
+Business-initiated conversations made to sell for a product or service to customers, for example, such as relevant offers to customers who have opted in to receive marketing

-If your business-initiated conversation doesn’t qualify as a utility or authentication conversation, then it would fall under the marketing category.
+If your business-initiated conversation doesn’t qualify as a utility or authentication conversation, it will fall under the marketing category.

 Example of a Marketing message template